linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

   execute t inst
 ```

-To understand the problem, I have extracted the `read_arg` function below.
+I have extracted the `read_arg` function below to understand the problem.
 Notice that the return value of the entire function cannot be uniquely determined.
 This is because the return type of the match expression changes depending on which constructor it matches, as highlighted in the comments.

 ```OCaml
   (* What is the type of the return value? *)